 With 45 PC Optimum earned per $1 spent at Shoppers Drug Mart and 30 points earned per $1 spent where PC products are sold, the PC Financial World Elite Mastercard gets you the most rewards.
 You do require a minimum annual personal income of $80,000 or household income of $150,000, but the additional benefits offered are fantastic.

-- Best Cash-Back Credit Cards in Canada for 2018
+- The Best Cash-Back Credit Cards in Canada

 - How the Shoppers Optimum program works